KimvanTartwijk/Winc_Academy/12_Opdracht_Use_if-else_Statements/README.md

 ## Project Requirements
 Part 1:
 * Create a const called age and give it a value of type number.
-* Write an if-statement that checks whether the age of the person (the input) is greater than or equal to 18 years.
+* Write an if-statement that checks whether the age of the person (the input) is greater than 18 years.
 * Console.log() a message to the console when the person is allowed in.
 * Console.log() another message when the person is too young and is kindly requested to stay outside.